 At Hamline Elementary, we have two third grade classrooms.
 Class size is approximately 25 students per classroom.
 Our student body is diverse with many native languages and cultures.
-We celebrate all diversity and all are welcome.
+We celebrate all diversity and all are welcome at Hamline.
 We also have an ELL teacher to support this grade level.

 Reading: We follow Minnesota's common core standards.
 We also follow the suggested skills/strategy sets from Jennifer Serravello's work.
 These reading strategies consist of comprehension monitoring, determining important ideas and main idea, generating questions, sequencing, cause and effect, point of view, compare/contrast, describing characters, themes, visualizing, summarizing, and understanding text structure.